FranckLab/ALDVC/README.md

-# ALDVC
+# Augmented Lagrangian Digital Volume Correlation (ALDVC)
-Augmented Lagrangian Digital Volume Correlation  - volumetric displacement and strain measurement based on a hybrid local-global approach
+Augmented Lagrangian Digital Volume Correlation, or we call ALDVC, is to measure full-field volumetric displacements and strains based on a hybrid local-global approach.
 ALDVC is a fast, parallel-computing hybrid DVC algorithm, which combines advantages of local subset method (fast computation speed, and parallel computing) and finite-element-based global method (guarantee global kinematic compatibility and decrease noise).

 ## Advantages of ALDVC algorithm